 According to Leviticus 15:19-30, she was unclean (which means “not kosher”).
 Everything she touched and everyone who touched her would become unclean and would have to undergo a lengthy process of cleansing.
 Under normal circumstances, this would make a rabbi unclean and unable to heal the synagogue leader’s daughter in time to prevent her death.

 In a very loud voice, Jesus asked who had touched Him, to call attention to the woman’s faith and healing, and to make it obvious that the kosher rule works in reverse in His case.
 Since Jesus is God, He is intrinsically kosher.
 If anything or anyone that is not kosher is about to come into contact with Him, it must instantly become kosher before there is contact.
 Thus the woman is made kosher and healed of her bleeding.

 Jesus healed a woman, even though she was unclean.

 The Canaanite Woman (Matthew 15:21-18)

-Jesus took His disciples on a field trip to an area bordering on a gentile settlement.
+Jesus took His disciples on a field trip to an area bordering on a Canaanite settlement.
 A gentile woman pleaded with Him to cast a demon out of her daughter.
-The disciples wanted to send her away because rabbis weren’t supposed to associate with gentiles, and Jesus even told her that that they were right, but she persisted.
+The disciples wanted to send her away because rabbis weren’t supposed to associate with gentiles and because Canaanites worshipped idols.
+Jesus waited until the situation nearly got out of hand.
+He even told the woman that that they were right, but she persisted.
 Then he surprised His disciples by rewarding her faith by casting the demon out of her daughter.

 The Tax Collector (Luke 19:2-8)